wprender/cloudbreak-docs/docs/onprem.md

 systemctl enable docker
 ```

-## Install Cloudbreak deployer
+## Install Cloudbreak Deployer

-Install the Cloudbreak deployer and unzip the platform specific single binary to your PATH.
+Install the Cloudbreak Deployer and unzip the platform specific single binary to your PATH.
 The one-liner way is:

 ```
 yum -y install unzip tar
 curl https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/master/install-latest | sh && cbd --version
 ```

-Once the Cloudbreak deployer is installed, you can start to setup the Cloudbreak application.
+Once the Cloudbreak Deployer is installed, you can start to setup the Cloudbreak application.

 ## Initialize your Profile

-First initialize cbd by creating a `Profile` file:
+First initialize `cbd` by creating a `Profile` file:

 ```
 mkdir cloudbreak-deployment